 This series of posts will explain in detail – a step-by-step guideline – how to install and configure Microsoft BizTalk Server 2013 R2 on a standalone environment running Windows Server 2012 R2.
-This information will help you plan the installation and configuration of BizTalk Server 2013 R2, applications and components on which it depends focused on creating a development environment (you can also follow this tutorial to help you create production environments, however, if this is the case you need to skip some steps).
+This information will help you plan the installation and configuration of BizTalk Server 2013 R2, applications, and components on which it depends, focused on creating a development environment (you can also follow this tutorial to help you create production environments; however, if this is the case, you need to skip some steps).

 Assumptions and out of scope

-It will be assumed that the operating system: Windows Server 2012 R2 and the latest critical Windows updates from Microsoft already have been installed.
+It will be assumed that the operating system, Windows Server 2012 R2, and the latest critical Windows updates from Microsoft have already been installed.

 In this scenario, it will be performed a full installation of Microsoft BizTalk Server 2013 R2, with the exception of the deprecated SharePoint Adapter (SharePoint Services Service Side Object Model (SSOM)).
 The following components will be installed: